3. Acceleration, friction, drag effects and terminal velocity

 At (3) the terminal velocity is first reached when the drag force D↑ = weight W of the parachutist.

-Between (3) to (5) the descent continues at the (1st) constant terminal speed because the resultant force is zero.
+Between (3) to (5) the descent continues at the (1st) constant terminal velocity because the resultant force is zero.

 At (5) the parachutist opens the parachute to increase air resistance.
 The wide area brushing through the air produces a massive air resistance (friction) drag effect so D↑ massively increases, and is far greater than W, so rapid deceleration immediately takes place.